Main illustration: Talia Gavish

 At Intercom, we track the number of conversations that each teammate handles (more traditional customer support operations would call them cases).
 It’s a great way of showing when and where the team is being overworked and needs backup.
 In addition, we have benchmarks for the number of conversations per day we expect an individual to handle based on their role and support experience.
 These benchmarks give everyone a clear idea of what is expected of them.

 That said, there are many reasons an individual might fall short of a given benchmark.
-For example, the individual may have encountered a low first contact resolution rate for the day because they got wrapped up in solving a particularly complex issue for a customer.
+For example, the individual may have encountered a low first contact resolution rate for the day because they got wrapped up in solving a customer’s issue which was particularly complex.
 Recently, we have decided to use this metric as a KPI for individual reps and engineers on the team.
 But we still feel strongly that it’s not a quota, but a conversation starter.

 3. Conversations per teammate per day